PlatformOfTrust/docs/source/includes/_authentication.md

 8. you set the token in a cookie (preferably with `httpOnly; secure; SameSite=strict`)

+You can read practical authentication example from

 ## Authentication code example

-The above is rather theoretical description of it.
-Lets have a look at one example.
+We have React based sample app which contains authencation implementations.
+Take a look at the source code to see complete example.

 ## How to get Bearer token?